International Parental Child Abduction

 Legal systems and laws pertaining to custody, divorce, and parental abduction vary widely from country to country.
 Parents are encouraged to consult with an attorney who specializes in family law in Syria and who can provide accurate legal guidance that is specific to their circumstances.

 The Office of Children's Issues may be able to assist parents seeking access to children who have been wrongfully removed from or retained outside the United States.
 They should also e-mail the Office of Overseas Citizens Services in Washington at SyriaEmergencyUSC@state.gov.
-For additional information, see Embassy of the United States in Damascus, Syria.
+For additional information, see the Embassy of the United States in Damascus, Syria.

 Neither the Office of Children's Issues nor consular officials at U.S. Embassies or Consulates are authorized to provide legal advice.